 Pillows should be swapped every two to three years and washed every three months.
 An old, unwashed pillow could contain as much as 10% of its weight in skin scale mould dead and living dust mites and their allergen-laden droppings!

-Remember there’s no greater feeling than sliding into fresh, clean sheets and is the perfect end to a bedtime routine.
+Remember, there’s no greater feeling than sliding into fresh, clean sheets and is the perfect end to a bedtime routine.

-This post was first published 01.01.22 and has since been republished on 01.06.23.
+This post was first published on 01.01.22 and has since been republished on 01.06.23.

 0 Comments